michaelssavage/Command_Line_Interpreter/README.md

 • the ampersand (&) at the end of the line indicates that background execution will take place.
-• if the user's version of Python is not up to date, this will give an error as 'subprocess.Popen()' is used.
+• subprocess.Popen() is used.
+New commands can be entered while the child process* executes.

 -------------------------------
 - Examples:                   -